DanielKolsi/SharesManager/README.md

-The purpose of this Java program is to display classified report of share entities.
+The purpose of this Java program is to display a classified report of share entities.
 The report consists of different parts which are:
  - a report of amount of USD settled incoming everyday (for each day, not total!)
  - a report of amount of USD settled out coming everyday (for each day, not total!)